evzpav/aws-ses-go/README.md

 # aws-ses-go

-## Example how to use AWS SES with Golang
+## AWS SES with Golang package.
+Parses HTML templates with dynamic variables and with attachment files.

 ### Usage example: